Rescuers fear six trapped after Taiwan bridge collapse

 But at the time of the bridge collapse the weather was fine.

-Taiwan has a huge fishing industry and many of those who work on its boats are low-paid migrant workers from countries like the Philippines, Indonesia and Vietnam.
+Taiwan has a huge fishing industry and many of those who work on its boats are low-paid migrant workers from countries such as the Philippines, Indonesia and Vietnam.